isomerpages/pa-corp/pages/PAssion Wave @ Jurong Lake Gardens.md

 description: ""
 ---
 <img style="height:300px;width:400px"  align="left" src="/images/Programmes/PAssion%20Wave/PAssion%20Wave%20@%20Jurong%20Lake%20Gardens.jpg"><br><br><br><br><br><br><br><br><br>

 PAssion Wave @ Jurong Lake Gardens, the first waterfront facility in the West provides residents in the West easy access to a myriad of fun and unique waterfront sports and lifestyle programmes for everyone, ranging from families to youths and working professionals.
 These range from paddle-boating and kayaking to arts, food and beverage and health & wellness programmes.

-Please visit our [Facebook Page](https://www.facebook.com/pa.passionwave) for more information.

 **Rental Hours: 09:00 - 18:00 (Wednesday - Sunday)**